 - Don’t randomly apply, instead use this strategy

 Every time you apply for credit (of any form) something called an “inquiry” is recorded on your credit report, information maintained with the credit rating agencies.
 Having too many of those inquiries can negatively affect your score (until 12 months later, when they are no longer counted in FICO’s scoring model).
 So, to minimize the number of inquiries made you need to be strategic and NOT randomly apply for cards.
 Your best best is to check first if you are matched for any offers.
-There is only one issuer that I’m aware of that let’s you do this.
+There is only one issuer that I’m aware of that potentially lets you do this.

 - Be realistic with your expectations in today’s credit environment

-Yes, it’s been a while since “the great recession” but that doesn’t mean banks went back to doing business like they used to (giving credit to anyone with a pulse).
+Yes, it’s been almost 8 years since “the great recession” but that doesn’t mean banks went back to doing business like they used to (giving credit to anyone with a pulse).
 Creditworthiness has to be proven now more than ever.
 An unsecured credit card after bankruptcy discharge probably won’t happen immediately.
 You’ll likely have to start with a secured card for at least a little while, but some are a lot better than others (which we’ll discuss in a moment).

 - Avoid borrowers that were part of your bankruptcy

 Example: If a Bank of America credit card was part of your chapter 7 or chapter 13 bankruptcy filing and they lost out on thousands of dollars, the last thing you want to do blindly apply an unsecured credit card afterward (or at least not for quite some time).
 As a general rule, when you’re in the early stages of rebuilding your credit it’s probably best to stick with banks that were not left holding the bag in your bankruptcy filing.
 For example, I’ve heard American Express won’t ever give you another card if you failed to pay them back in the past and sought protection through bankruptcy.

 How to get an unsecured credit card?